dethspikee/notes/topics/local_names.md

 <h1>Local Names, scope, bound and free variables</h1>

-One detail of a procedure's implementation that should not matter to the user of the procedure is the implementer's choice of names foe the procedure's formal parameters.
+One detail of a procedure's implementation that should not matter to the user of the procedure is the implementer's choice of names for the procedure's formal parameters.
 Thus, the following procedures should not be
 distinguishable: